kzhai/PyLDA/vocab/prior/tree/README.md

-PyLDA.vocab.prior.tree
+PyLDA/vocab/prior/tree
 ==========

-PyLDA.vocab.prior.tree is a Latent Dirichlet Allocation topic modeling package with tree prior on vocabulary, developed by the Cloud Computing Research Team in [University of Maryland, College Park] (http://www.umd.edu).
+PyLDA/vocab/prior/tree is a Latent Dirichlet Allocation topic modeling package with tree prior on vocabulary, developed by the Cloud Computing Research Team in [University of Maryland, College Park] (http://www.umd.edu).

-Please download the latest version from our [GitHub repository](https://github.com/kzhai/PyLDA.vocab.prior.tree).
+Please download the latest version from our [GitHub repository](https://github.com/kzhai/PyLDA/tree/master/vocab/prior/tree).

 Please send any bugs of problems to Ke Zhai (kzhai@umd.edu).